Contact Information

 -

-Under the “View Online” section, you will see a list of library databases that have the journal with coverage dates.
+Under the “View Online” section, you will see a list of library databases that have access to the journal with coverage dates.
 Review the coverage dates to ensure the database has access to the journal issue you need.
 Click on the database name (ex: U.S. Newsstream) to access the journal.
+If you are off-campus, you may be asked to log in with your MyGiant credentials before being able to access the database.

 -

-Most databases will allow you to browse different issues of the journal and search within it.
+Most databases will allow you to browse different issues of the journal or search within it.
 Click on any of the article titles to view the article.

 -

-If you can’t find the journal, you can Ask a Librarian in person or through chat, email, or phone.
+If you are having issues locating a journal, you can Ask a Librarian in person or through chat, email, or phone and a librarian can check to see if we have access to the journal.